 • Make sure to localize your product and match it to the new market cultural differences and sensitivities.

-• Learn from the other companies previous mistranslation and wrong Localization mistakes
+• Learn from other companies previous mistranslation and wrong Localization mistakes

-Mercedes Benz: the worldwide famous auto brand when they tried to enter into Chinese market with a brand name Bensi.
-Unfortunately mistranslation led to in appropriate meaning “Rush to die”
+Mercedes Benz: the worldwide famous auto brand when they tried to enter the Chinese market with a brand name Bensi.
+Unfortunately, mistranslation led to inappropriate meaning “Rush to die”

 Nike; had to recall thousands of products when a decoration intended to resemble fire on the back of the shoes resembled the Arabic word for Allah.

 Apple; Apple’s entrance into the Japanese market.
-In an effort to beat IBM to the market, they failed to adapt their computers to Japanese requirements or to translate their user manual into Japanese, which resulted in increased sales and exposure of IBM.
+In an effort to beat IBM in the market, they failed to adapt their computers to the Japanese requirements or to translate their user manual into Japanese, which resulted in increasing the sales and exposure of IBM.

 Pepsi’s “We bring you back to life” translated into Chinese as “We bring your ancestors back from the grave”